jbalcellssUOC/GCD-PCD_Pac4/README.md

 bandit -r orbea_monegros tests main.py run_tests.py setup.py -f html -o coverage/bandit_report.html
 ```

-This command runs bandit, a tool designed to identify common security issues in Python code.
+> **Note**: This command runs bandit, a tool designed to identify common security issues in Python code.
 It recursively scans the specified files and directories (orbea_monegros, tests, main.py, run_tests.py, and setup.py) for potential vulnerabilities.

 The analysis results are formatted as an HTML report and saved to './coverage/bandit_report.html'.
 You can open this file in a web browser to review any identified security risks and address them effectively.